No-Cash-7970/duckySigner/docs/decisions/20240821-use-hawk-for-dapp-connect-authentication-and-authorization.md

 ### Nothing

 No authentication or authorization scheme is used.
-The connection between the dApp and the dApp connection server is completely unsecured.
+The connection between the dApp and the dApp connect server is completely unsecured.

 - Pro: Extremely easy to implement and maintain
 - Con: Provides no reliable way of restricting dApps in any way (e.g. permissions, length of time allowed to connect to wallet)